 I want my kids to be creative.
 I want them to feel like they can use their imaginations as they play…no matter how messy it gets.

-So any toys that foster creativity are welcome in my house.
+So any gift ideas to foster creativity are welcome in my house.
 Even the loud and messy ones.

 Creative toys are my absolute favorite toys to give my kids (and to get for other kids) because they serve at least two purposes.
 They are fun to play with and they encourage my children’s imaginations to grow and thrive.